Our data

 We fix what we find

 When we discover data quality issues — inconsistent address formats, missing fields, broken records — we fix them in our pipeline.
-Vendors pass through whatever the county gives them.
-We clean it.
+Data quality is a continuous process, not a one-time import.

 Freshness on our terms

-We can re-collect any source on our own schedule.
-We don't wait for a vendor's annual refresh cycle.
-When a county updates its records, we can pick it up within our next collection window.
+We re-collect sources on our own schedule.
+When a county updates its records, we pick it up in our next collection window.
+Every record carries a "last verified" timestamp.

 Honest gaps